 Few things get you in the mood for Christmas quite like the radio blasting out some yuletide tunes.
 In fact, there are many Christmas songs that have become ingrained in festive culture and it just wouldn’t feel Christmassy without them.

+We're not only about Christmas trees here!
 We got to thinking what makes a good Christmas song, and so we asked 80s pop superstar Kim Wilde for her thoughts on the matter.
 Kim has recently released a belting Christmas album so we thought she’d be perfect to offer a little insight.
 Here’s what she had to say...

 What elements do you think are necessary for a great Christmas song?

 I think the best Christmas songs come from a very genuine place in the heart, from John and Yoko’s call for world peace (Happy Christmas, War is Over) to Chris Rea’s anticipation of spending the festive season with the ones he loves most ‘Driving Home for Christmas’, the rest is a kind of alchemy!

 What do you think it is that makes people so fond of Christmas songs?

 I think Christmas is a time when we can fully indulge in our inner child, embrace a sense of fun and reach out to those around us.
 Christmas songs can help connect people in a way that few other things can.